kfh83/ExplorerEx/README.md

 The 2000 branch aims to replicate the looks and feel of the Windows 2000 explorer using the Server2k3 codebase.

 # Previews
-**NOTE:** The screenshots below use other third-party customization software to attain the look.
+**NOTE:** The screenshots below use other third-party customization software in combination with ExplorerEx-2k.

 <img width="1024" height="768" alt="deporitazz" src="https://github.com/user-attachments/assets/7d02f00b-2bad-42a3-9931-06af0b0278ff" />